 Heading tags aren’t the only SEO content writing trick your page needs in order to rank highly, however.
 Proper on-page SEO shows Google what your page is about, so it can show your site to users when they search for your keywords.
 It’s important that all indicators on your page point to your primary keyword to rank highly.
 Read more about on-page SEO to make sure all your content is well-optimized for search engines.

-#3 Name and tag your images
+#3 Always Name and Tag Images

 It’s not uncommon to see images named “pageimage1.jpg” or “topimage2.gif”.
 Sure, if you are designing the page or site it might make things easier for you, but neither search engines nor people will understand what the image is about if they find the image on it’s own through an image search.